 Our vision is that all students strive for the highest possible achievement to be the best they can be, that they value and respect themselves, others and the global community and that they are passionate about learning and pursuing excellence.

-Students develop respect for themselves through the core values of integrity, honesty, courage, self-worth and responsibility.
+Students are aware of and are expected to adhere to our core values of respect, integrity and positivity.
 Students will acknowledge and foster their emotional, spiritual, physical and social health to achieve total well being, Hauora.
 The student, staff and community consultations make it clear that we should strive for the highest possible achievement.